Abdullahkou/ARL_LMU_2025/README.md

   - `build_homogeneous` → selects the top-*k* seeds per algorithm
   - `build_heterogeneous` → selects the top-*k* models with different algorithms

----

 ### CLI Arguments (`eval_Ensemble.py`)

 - `--algos`
-  List of algorithms to be evaluated.
+  One or more algorithms to be evaluated.
+  - Example single: `--algos SAC`
+  - Example multiple: `--algos SAC PPO TD3`

 - `--env_id`
-  Gymnasium environment.
+  the Gymnasium environment on which the algorithms were trained

 - `--val_seeds`
   Number of seeds used for **validation** (model selection).